flarco/gonkey/README.md

 Put it your credentials, the MM database path and the name of the playlists you want to be synced.
 Make sure to follow the YAML conventions.

 ## Sync Playlists
 This is the most sought-after capability.
-This will synchronize the chosen playlist songs from MediaMonkey (GM) and Google Music (GM).
+This will synchronize the chosen playlist songs from MediaMonkey (MM) and Google Music (GM).
 So far this is a one-way synchronization (MM to GM) -- Two way to be implemented in the future.

 To perform synchronization, make sure the 'media_monkey_playlists' variable is updated with the list of playlists you want synced.